priyavarshinik/Stock-Prediction-with-LSTM/README.md

 Stock market prices change every day, and predicting the prices is extremely difficult.
 This project will give a tour, starting with the stock market, a description of stock data, and how to forecast it.

-Topics:
+*Topics:*

-Stock Market
+1. Stock Market

-Loading data
+2. Loading data

-Visualising the data
+3. Visualising the data

-Preparing the data
+4. Preparing the data

-Selecting and training the model
+5. Selecting and training the model

-Evaluating and Fine-tuning the model
+6. Evaluating and Fine-tuning the model

-Data:
+# Stock Market:

+# Conditions for Time series data:

 The stock market is a time series data, so there are several important considerations to ensure that your analysis, modelling, and predictions are valid and meaningful.